untoreh/blog/untoreh/posts/a-few-notes-on-proof-of-work.md

 +++
 date = "04/03/2021"
-title = "A few notes on (hashcash derived) proof of work" tags = ["posts", "crypto"] desc = "a short round up of the categories for generating proofs of work"
+title = "A few notes on (hashcash derived) proof of work" tags = ["crypto"] rss_description = "a short round up of the categories for generating proofs of work"
 +++

 # {{title}}